 01 of 10

-One beach stands above all others in Puerto Rico, and it's the reason why so many people skip the mainland and travel straight to Culebra Island, just a 45-minute ferry ride off the east cost.
+One beach stands above all others in Puerto Rico, and it's the reason why so many people skip the mainland and travel straight to Culebra Island, just a 45-minute ferry ride off the east coast.
 Flamenco Beach dazzles with its many hues of blue and green water, the low green hills encircling it, and its wide, deep horseshoe of golden sand.
 It also has the largest camping grounds, so you can sling up your hammock by the beach and stay for a while.

 If you want something beyond the water and sand, there's a colorful bit of social commentary at Flamenco as well: two brightly painted tanks, relics of an unwanted naval presence on Culebra Island.